SuperZooper3/AVisualDataFormat/research/codebar/codebar.md

 2. Reduce false positives
    1. This could be done by adding a checksum to the barcode spec **DONE**
 3. Read a code in a real picture
-   1. Requires less naively reading the image data, and looking more for black and white instead of just the closest value
+   1. Requires less naively reading the image data **done**
+   2. Looking more for black and white instead of just the closest value
 4. Handle rotated barcodes
    1. This should be done by scanning each image multiple times with different scan angles
    2. **Must ensure that there are no backwards readings**.
 Potentially done by making the start and end strings different and non-symmetrical **DONE**